-With customisable built-in dashboard, managers can track and monitor numbers of requests and approvals.
+With customisable built-in dashboard, managers can track and monitor numbers of leave requests and approvals.
 In short, the dashboard provides a transparent overview of the number of employees absences.
 As well as staff availing of annual leave.
 As a result of improved visibility, HR teams and managers can make better decisions when carrying out approvals.

 2- Request modifications

-Managers can even request employees to modify their request if necessary.
+Managers can even request employees to modify their leave request if necessary.
 The manager might suggest altering the date.
 This reduces lack of required staff or employee shortages, allowing business operations to sustain.

 3- Scheduled reminders

 Automated emails are sent to the manager if approvals or rejections are not completed on time.
-This allows teams to not let any requests go unnoticed and prevents delays and a build-up of requests.
+This allows teams to not let any leave requests go unnoticed and prevents delays and a build-up of requests.
 Because of this, administrators don’t get an uncontrollable overload of work.
 As well, employees are better satisfied as they are not waiting around for approvals or answers.

 4- Calculate annual leave days

-A leave management system automatically calculates employees remaining days of annual leave.
+An online leave management system automatically calculates employees remaining days of annual leave.
 Therefore, there is no need for either an employee to keep track of their annual leave days.
 Managers also don’t need to manually keep a record by tracking, calculating and inputting data into spread sheets and so on.